 Step 2: Notice of Intent

 The Notice of Intent (NOI), also referred to as the Approval to Plan, is the first formal step in the planning/approval process for new degrees/majors.
 The NOI is a short written proposal (3-5 pages) that highlights the key features of the program being proposed.
 The NOI moves through a review/approval process that includes the school/college, GFEC (as applicable), UAPC, the provosts of other UW System institutions, and finally the UW System associate vice president for academic affairs.
 The other campus provosts evaluate the planned program for opportunities for collaboration and any concerns for duplication.
 It is ultimately the UW System vice president who renders a decision on the permission to plan.
-There is a required outline to follow when preparing the written NOI, and that outline/template is included within APIR’s UW-Madison Planning and Approval Guidelines for New Degree/Majors.
+There is a required outline to follow when preparing the written NOI, as noted in the Notice of Intent Template (updated May 2021).
 The NOI is drafted and uploaded to a new Lumen Structures proposal created by the program.
 This process in Lumen is detailed in the Lumen Structures: Forms and Actions KnowledgeBase document.
 (Please note the request to upload both a pdf and MS-Word version of the NOI into Lumen Structures.)
 Once the NOI receives both campus and UW System approval, that approval is formally delivered to the program via a memo from Academic Planning and Institutional Research (APIR), and that correspondence provides the approval to proceed toward the full authorization process.

 Step 3: Full Authorization Proposal

-Once the NOI has been approved, the program faculty then proceed to prepare the full proposal for authorization, also referred to as the authorization proposal.
-This written proposal builds on the NOI and provides the rationale for the program, describes the curriculum, outlines student support services, and outlines plans and resources for assessment and program review.
-Proposers must initiate a new Lumen Programs proposal for the new program, into which the written authorization proposal is uploaded.
-In addition, the program must complete and upload the UW System Cost and Revenue Projections Narrative Template, and if the proposed program is a revenue/131 program, the Revenue/131-Program Model Budget Spreadsheet.
+Once the NOI has been approved, the program faculty then proceed to prepare the full proposal for authorization.
+This written proposal, called the Authorization Narrative (refer to the required UW System template for the Authorization Narrative), builds on the NOI and provides the rationale for the program, describes the curriculum, outlines student support services, and outlines plans and resources for assessment and program review.
+Proposers must initiate a new Lumen Programs proposal for the new program, into which the written Authorization Narrative is uploaded.
+In addition, the program must complete and upload the UW System Cost and Revenue Projections Narrative Template (refer to the required UW System Cost and Revenue Projections Narrative Template), and if the proposed program is a revenue/131 program, the Revenue/131-Program Model Budget Spreadsheet.
 Here are some tips and resources in preparing the authorization proposal:

 - Cost and Revenue Projections (budget and narrative): UW System requires a program budget in a very specific MS-Excel format, accompanied by a budget narrative.
 Templates for both are also included on the UW System Academic Planning website, referred to as the Cost and Revenue Projections for Newly Proposed Program (aka, the budget, an MS-Excel file) and the Cost and Revenue Projections Narrative Template (aka, the budget narrative, an MS-Word doc).
 It is very important to note that the program is asked to complete the budget narrative but not the budget itself.
 The director of APIR (i.e., Jocelyn Milner) will use the narrative as prepared by the program to complete the budget itself, on behalf of the program.
 This is because the budget is very detailed and in a unique format.
 Essentially the ask is that the program writes out the budget narrative, giving voice to the plan for the budget and supporting the completion of the budget, and then APIR takes that plan and populates the budget itself, circling back to the program with any questions that arise.